ropensci/drake/README.md

 # What gets done stays done.

-Too many data analysis projects follow a [Sisyphean loop](https://en.wikipedia.org/wiki/Sisyphus):
+Too many data science projects follow a [Sisyphean loop](https://en.wikipedia.org/wiki/Sisyphus):

 1. Launch the code.
 2. Wait for it to finish.